Karan27q/erp/README.md

-# cloth
+# erp

-create a model for the cloth recogniziation
+create a erp